Weightlifting 5 hours per day—Too much?

-Your concern shows that you are on the right track to building a bigger and stronger you!
-If you apply your demonstrated discipline to maintaining a balance between school work, training, time with family and friends, eating well, and sleep, you’ll likely see sustainable results.
-Before changing your training regime, however, it may be a good idea to check in with your coach or trainer.
+Your concern shows that you're on the right track to building a bigger and stronger you in a healthy and productive manner.
+If you apply your demonstrated discipline to maintaining a balance between training, eating in a well-rounded manner, and prioritizing adequate sleep, you’ll likely see sustainable results that are more in alignment with your goals.

 Here’s to healthy lifting!